FusionAuth/fusionauth-site/site/docs/v1/tech/guides/user-actions-new.md

 This Action will not email or notify anyone.
 That was handled earlier.

 ### Survey Work
-You have now completed the FusionAuth work needed to manage subscriptions.
+You have completed the FusionAuth work needed to manage subscriptions.
 Now you'll do similar work for the survey, but using Options Actions instead of temporal Actions.

 #### Create Thanks Email Template
 The final email template you'll create thanks the user for completing the survey.